MintaiDS/White/README.md

 #### On Windows
 ##### Build project and grab test data in one step
-- Build using CMake tool and download test data required for the first task, alose creates test script in root directory.
+- Build using CMake tool and download test data required for the first task, also test script will be created in the root directory.
 ```batch
 build
 ```